New frontiers in US trade finance

 Gnad expects the US trade finance market to stage a “significant double digit rebound” amid surging imports from Asia and on the back of strengthening consumer demand and firming trade with Latin America.

-By mid-year, US imports had soared, widening a stubborn trade deficit 3 — mainly with top trading partner China — that’s likely to continue in the forseeable future, even as the world’s two super-powers remain caught in a trade war, Gnad predicts.
+By mid-year, US imports had soared, widening a stubborn trade deficit 3 — mainly with top trading partner China — that’s likely to continue in the foreseeable future, even as the world’s two super-powers remain caught in a trade war, Gnad predicts.

 She also sees President Joe Biden’s US$1trn infrastructure package, which cleared another obstacle with the approval of the House of Representatives, fueling imports “around telecoms, technology, construction, energy and infrastructure.”